NVlabs/MambaVision/README.md

 2. Can I apply MambaVision for downstream tasks like detection, segmentation ?

 Yes ! we are working to have it released very soon.
 But employing MambaVision backbones for these tasks is very similar to other models in `mmseg` or `mmdet` packages.
+In addition, MambaVision [Hugging Face](https://huggingface.co/collections/nvidia/mambavision-66943871a6b36c9e78b327d3) models provide feature extraction capablity which can be used for downstream tasks.
+Please see the above example.

 3. I am interested in re-implementing MambaVision in my own repository.
 Can we use the pretrained weights ?